mrbrianevans/automated-java-card-game/README.md

 ## Bug reporting
 Any bugs you find in the code, create an issue in the issues tab of the GitHub repository page.

+## Game functionality
+The user can specify the number of players, n.
+Each player